Case Study – Specsavers

 However, the challenging relationships between internal stakeholders and external agencies was hindering their Agile implementation and the ability to deliver new digital products.
 Furthermore, due to the distributed nature of their Agile Teams, Specsavers were struggling to successfully scale their Agile practices.

 “Our digital development had previously been driven by waterfall methodology.
 However, to achieve a transitional shift to a more customer focused digital strategy – we adopted an Agile approach so that we could meet our customer needs faster and more effectively”.

 Vicky Etcell – Head of Digital Delivery

-To remove the project impediments and frustrations that all stakeholders were experiencing, agil8’s Shaun Smith delivered 10 days of consulting that:
+To remove the project impediments and frustrations that all stakeholders were experiencing, agil8’s Shaun Smith delivered a programme of consulting that: